 Friday, February 27, 2015

-A road trip to our favourite places
+A road trip to our favourite places, Valladolid and Izamal Mexico

-In centro Izamal Yucatan, Mexico
+Centro Izamal Yucatan, Mexico

 I wonder if Sylvia knows where we are?”
-I joked as we turned down yet another tiny, unmarked street in the colonial town of Izamal.
+I joked as we turned down yet another tiny, unmarked street in the colonial town of Izamal

-I was referring to John's IPhone GPS.
-We were looking for the route back to highway #185, and Valladolid.
+I was referring to John's iPhone GPS.
+We were looking for the route back to Highway #185 and Valladolid.

 Franciscan monastery in Izamal

-About a three-hour drive from Cancun, Izamal is one of our favourite places in the Yucatan peninsula to take visitors.
-Settled in the 1540’s by the Spanish, the city and the Franciscan monastery were built directly on top of an old Mayan temple.
-The monastery and many of the buildings in centro have traditionally been painted a mellow egg-yolk gold.
-Even though the reason for the monochromatic hue has been lost over the decades the golden colour gives a lively, vibrant look to photographs.
+About a three-hour drive from Cancun, Izamal is one of our favourite places in the Yucatan Peninsula to take visitors.
+Settled in the 1540s by the Spanish, the city and the Franciscan monastery were built directly on top of an old Mayan temple.
+The monastery and many of the buildings in Centro have traditionally been painted a mellow egg-yolk gold.
+Even though the reason for the monochromatic hue has been lost over the decades, the golden colour gives a lively, vibrant look to photographs.

-Our favourite - Kinich Restaurante
+Our favourite Kinich Restaurante

-Stained glass window - Izamal
+Stained glass window, Izamal

-When asked, Sylvia the IPhone politely informed us we were headed in the wrong direction.
-She then dispensed step-by-step instructions for multiple turns onto tiny one-way roads, including exactly how many meters before our next turn onto yet another dust-covered alley wending our way to the intersection for the highway.
-I take back every sarcastic comment I have ever made about people relying on GPS!
-Sylvia the Iphone is a very knowledgeable lady.
+When asked, Sylvia, the iPhone politely informed us we were headed in the wrong direction.
+She then dispensed step-by-step instructions for multiple turns onto tiny one-way roads, including exactly how many meters before our next turn onto yet another dust-covered alley, wending our way to the intersection of the highway.

 Valladolid in the evening

-Getting into the centre of Valladolid was easy; we have been there many times and we had good instructions – the pen and paper kind – for finding our hotel.
+Getting into the centre of Valladolid was easy; we had been there many times and we had good instructions – the pen and paper kind – for finding our hotel.
 The Casa Tia Micha is a tiny B&B a few steps off the square.
 With a total of three guest rooms available is probably the tiniest hotel that we have ever booked.
 The front entrance is quite plain, with a black metal gate opening up to a delightful entrance and courtyard.
 The B&B is beautifully decorated with great attention to detail; comfy beds, good showers, a complimentary bottle of wine and two nice wine glasses.
 Just perfect!

-Our room at Casa Tia Miche - Valladolid
+Our room at Casa Tia Miche, Valladolid

 Our travel partners - Maia and John at Chichén Itzá

 We arrived at the complex around 9:30 in the morning.
-We had three hours of relative peace - to take photos, read information plaques, cruise past the hundreds of vendors and leave before the dozens of tour buses from Cancun, Playa del Carmen, and Mérida disgorged their sun-baked passengers.
+We had three hours of relative peace - to take photos, read information plaques, cruise past the hundreds of vendors and leave before the dozens of tour buses from Cancun, Playa del Carmen, and Mérida disgorged their sunbaked passengers.

 San Bernardino de Siena

-Early the following morning we enjoyed our last tasty breakfast before setting off on our return trip to Isla Mujeres.
-We decided to drive the “libre” road, the toll-free slower route, and more interesting than a four-lane, dead-straight, nothing-to-see route.
+Early the following morning, we enjoyed our last tasty breakfast before setting off on our return trip to Isla Mujeres.
+We decided to drive the “libre” road, the toll-free, slower route, and more interesting than a four-lane, dead-straight, nothing-to-see route.

 TriciTaxis - Leona Vicario

 We bumped our way over the topes (speed bumps) of each small village, passing plant nurseries, handicraft stands and small restaurants.
-In Leona Vicario we were surprised to see motor-cycle based TriciTaxis, buzzing around, carrying students to and from school, shoppers, supplies – anything.
+In Leona Vicario, we were surprised to see motorcycle-based TriciTaxis, buzzing around, carrying students to and from school, shoppers, supplies – anything.
 Cool idea!

-Casa Tia Miche - Valladolid
+Casa Tia Miche, Valladolid

 And then finally we were headed home on the car ferry, content, tired, and ready to chill out for a few days in our island paradise.